Lucg/push-plugin-unity/README.md

 	InfobipPush.LogMode = false;

 Once you enable the debug mode, you will see all the logging performed by the library in your LogCat.
-You can filter it by "Push library" tag.
+You can filter it according to the "Push library" tag.

-For `iOS` log output is available in our plugin and it is disabled by default.
-Log can be enabled or disabled using the same property as for android - `InfobipPush.LogMode`.
+For the `iOS` log the output is available in our plugin and it is disabled by default.Log can be enabled or disabled using the same property as for android - `InfobipPush.LogMode`.

-With the above method, logging will be enabled with the log level INFO, so there will be visible logs for Info, Warn and Error messages.
-You can set whatever log level you want with the method:
+With the above method, logging will be enabled with the log level INFO, so there will be visible logs for Info, Warning and Error messages.
+You can set whichever log level you want with:

 InfobipPush.SetLogModeEnabled(bool isEnabled, int logLevel);

 Parameter `isEnabled` should be set to true if you want to enable debug mode, or to false if you want to disable it.
 Parameter `logLevel` is an integer that can take values from 0 to 3 (0 is for all levels, 1 for Info level, 2 for Warn and 3 for Error level).
 This works only on `iOS`.